-- 20.1 The Ministerial Tender Board will consist of the AO (Chair) and two other senior public officers appointed by the Chair. - 20.2 The Ministerial Tender Board must ensure that for all competitive tenders it must: - (a) Advertise the tender; - (b) Issue the tender documents, which must specify the weighting to be given to price, quality and equity for tender appraisal; - (c) Ensure all tenders are submitted in a sealed envelope; - (d) Ensure all tenders are placed unopened in a locked tender box - (e) Ensure the Board Secretary open all tenders immediately after tender closing time and reads out the names and amounts of each tender received; - (f) Register all tenders submitted to it; - (g) Ensure when a Tender Board instructs that a 2 envelope system be used for a particular tender, all envelopes containing the price submission must remain sealed and retained in the locked tender box until such time as the Tender Evaluation Committee concludes the evaluation of the technical submission.
-The unopened price submissions of tenders that do not comply with the technical requirements must remain sealed and retained in the tender file. - (h) Consider Tender Evaluation Committee recommendations - (i) Award the tender to the successful supplier - (j) Disclose the details of the successful tender, including name and amount, are advertised and displayed on the SIG website, together with a note stating the locations and times the tender evaluation report can be inspected; and (h) Preside the PSE with a sense of the tender evaluation report. - (k) Provide the PSF with a copy of the tender evaluation report. - 20.3 If the Ministerial Tender Board decides there will be a restrictive tender for the purchase, it must also: - (a) Record all reasons for making a restricted tender in the Ministry Tender Board minutes; - (b) Ensure that at least three suppliers are invited to tender;

-(c) Identify all suppliers who will be invited to provide tenders;

-(d) Open all tenders;

-(e) Keep full records of all original tenders submitted to it;
+- 20.1 The Ministerial Tender Board will consist of the AO (Chair), the Financial Controller (or Chief Accountant if no Financial Controller) and one other senior public officer appointed by the Chair.
+The membership of each MTB should be advised annually to the Permanent Secretary of Finance. - 20.2 The Ministerial Tender Board must ensure that for all competitive tenders it must: - (a) Advertise the tender.
+Pursuant to Finance Circular 05/2013 the Accountant General must review and approve the advertisement; - (b) Issue the tender documents, which must specify the weighting to be given to price, quality and equity for tender appraisal; - (c) Ensure all tenders are submitted in a sealed envelope; - (d) Ensure all tenders are placed unopened in a locked tender box - (e) Ensure the Board Secretary open all tenders immediately after tender closing time and reads out the names and amounts of each tender received; - (f) Register all tenders submitted to it; - (g) Ensure when a Tender Board instructs that a 2 envelope system be used for a particular tender, all envelopes containing the price submission must remain sealed and retained in the locked tender box until such time as the Tender Evaluation Committee concludes the evaluation of the technical submission.
+The unopened price submissions of tenders that do not comply with the technical requirements must remain sealed and retained in the tender file. - (h) Consider Tender Evaluation Committee recommendations - (i) Award the tender to the successful supplier - (j) Disclose the details of the successful tender, including name and amount, are advertised and displayed on the SIG website, together with a note stating the locations and times the tender evaluation report can be inspected; and - (k) Provide the PSF with a copy of the tender evaluation report. - 20.3 If the Ministerial Tender Board decides there will be a restrictive tender for the purchase, it must also: - (a) Record all reasons for making a restricted tender in the Ministry Tender Board minutes; - (b) Ensure that at least three suppliers are invited to tender; - (c) Identify all suppliers who will be invited to provide tenders; - (d) Open all tenders; - (e) Keep full records of all original tenders submitted to it; - (f) Consider Tender Evaluation Committee recommendations; - (g) Award the purchase to the successful Supplier; - (h) Disclose the details of the successful tender, including name and amount, are advertised and displayed on the SIG website, together with a note stating the locations and times the tender evaluation report can be inspected; and

-- (f) Consider Tender Evaluation Committee recommendations; - (g) Award the purchase to the successful Supplier; - (h) Disclose the details of the successful tender, including name and amount, are advertised and displayed on the SIG website, together with a note stating the locations and times the tender evaluation report can be inspected; and - (i) Provide the PSF with a copy of the tender evaluation report. - 20.4 The Board Secretary will record the details of all tenders immediately after tender closing time. - 20.5 No Public Officer will reveal the contents of any unopened tender, or allow it to be seen by anyone else before it is registered and the Board sees it. - 20.6 Tender Evaluation Committee recommendations must contain the name and amount of each tender received.
+- (i) Provide the PSF with a copy of the tender evaluation report. - 20.4 The Board Secretary will record the details of all tenders immediately after tender closing time. - 20.5 No Public Officer will reveal the contents of any unopened tender, or allow it to be seen by anyone else before it is registered and the Board sees it. - 20.6 Tender Evaluation Committee recommendations must contain the name and amount of each tender received.